 6. COVID-19 hasn’t impacted electric scooter sales

 In the UK, many companies have reported dramatic increases in the sale of e-scooters, with some rising by 184% in November 2020 during the middle of the pandemic and various lockdowns.
-For many riders, e-scooters are a safe way to commute and maintain social distancing.

 7. A study confirms: people like electric scooters for their convenience